turboapps/docs/hub/repositories/repositories.md

 On your repository's **About** page, you can edit the description, Readme, icon, URL, and steps for getting started with your project.

-Other users viewing the repository details page can stream the project directly from the browser in a variety of ways.
-They can **Run** your image in a new container.
-This is equivalent to this command executed through the command-line interface:
+Other users viewing the repository details page can run the repository in a variety of ways.

+They can **Run** your image in a new container through the command-line interface:

 ```
 # Run the image in a container